NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/robopoint.md

 An RGB image is rendered from a procedurally generated 3D scene.
 We compute spatial relations from the camera's perspective and generate affordances by sampling points within object masks and object-surface intersections.
 These instruction-point pairs fine-tune the language model.
 During deployment, RoboPoint predicts 2D action points from an image and instruction, which are projected into 3D using a depth map.
 The robot then navigates to these 3D targets with a motion planner.
 For more information please refer the official [paper and project](https://robo-point.github.io)

-!!! abstract "Credits"
-    Thank you to University of Washington, NVIDIA, Allen Institute for Artificial Intelligence and Universidad Catolica San Pablo for publishing their great research.

 ### Advantages of the proposed architecture